 Our journey started in 1983 as The Paul Jungnickel Home.
 Kungwini Welfare Organisation was established in 2002 as a registered non-profit organisation.

-The Paul Jungnickel Home provides a residential home for 140 adults residents and 25 Senior residents with varying disabilities.
-We assess the potential of each and every individual in the Home and try our utmost best to provide stimulating activities and the necessary care.
+The Paul Jungnickel Home provides a residential home for 140 adult residents and 25 Senior residents with varying disabilities.
+We assess the potential of every individual in the Home and try our utmost best to provide stimulating activities and the necessary care.
 We tend to the medical, social, emotional and physical needs of each resident.
 We ensure that the residents have access to 24-hour medical care and three meals a day.
-Residents are also transported to medical appointments on a daily basis.
+Residents are also transported to medical appointments daily.
 A social worker is available to tend to each resident's psychosocial needs.

 Kungwini Early Childhood Development Centre: We believe in the importance of education.
 As former President Nelson Mandela said, "Education is the most powerful weapon which you can use to change the world".
 This belief inspired us to open two Early Learning Centres in Lethabong and Zwavelpoort.
 The school in Lethabong caters for 110 preschool children while the Zwavelpoort school caters for 30 preschool children.
 This service is provided to children whose parents cannot afford conventional preschool fees.
 Each child is provided with the opportunity to attend school five days a week and receive two meals a day.
 Our teachers are also women in the community who were previously unemployed.
 We provide on-the-job training and the opportunity to obtain their NQF4 qualification at a teaching college.